We are so happy to welcome you to 92y. Our health protocols have recently changed. Please read carefully before your visit.

 His joy of teaching has made him a requested guest-lecturer and performance teacher in music faculties and academies in several countries of Europe, North- and South America.
 Hector wrote an instructional book on Latin piano commissioned and published by Hal Leonard.

 Pianist Zach Mo has had a wide-ranging variety of performing and teaching experiences around the globe.
-His performance engagements have taken him to Europe, Asia, as well as the United States, as ...
+His performance engagements have taken him to Europe, Asia, as well as the United State ...

 Pianist Zach Mo has had a wide-ranging variety of performing and teaching experiences around the globe.
-His performance engagements have taken him to Europe, Asia, as well as the United States, as a solo recitalist, a chamber musician, a choral accompanist and an orchestral pianist.
+His performance engagements have taken him to Europe, Asia, as well as the United States, as a solo recitalist, a chamber musician, a choral accompanist, and an orchestral pianist.
 An avid collaborator, Zach has served as faculty for music schools, festivals, and competitions, including 92Y School of Music, Point Counterpoint, and Weill Institute of Music and Carnegie Hall.
 Additionally, he has been an adjunct faculty member of the Fine and Performing Arts Department at Baruch College in New York City.

 Mr. Mo is currently a doctoral candidate at the CUNY Graduate Center, studying under Alan Feinberg.
 He has received his Master of Music degree from the Manhattan School of Music in 2008 under the tutelage of Daniel Epstein.
-He has also studied at Northwestern University, the Rimsky-Korsakov St. Petersburg State Conservatory and the University of Wisconsin-Madison, where he the recipient of the Lucille Kimball Scholarship.
-Furthermore, he has had the privilege of participating in master classes with such great pianists as Yefim Bronfman, Murray Perahia and Barry Snyder.
+He has also studied at Northwestern University, the Rimsky-Korsakov St. Petersburg State Conservatory, and the University of Wisconsin-Madison, where he the recipient of the Lucille Kimball Scholarship.
+Furthermore, he has had the privilege of participating in master classes with such great pianists as Yefim Bronfman, Murray Perahia, and Barry Snyder.